An Old Saying That Can Help You Sell More Direct Mail Printing

 One company worked with auto manufacturers to send personalized brochures to get them to activate their online accounts.
 They got a 9.7% conversion rate versus an average direct mail response rate of around 3-4%.
 5-7% is considered an excellent response rate.

-The bottom line is that letters and brochures go hand-in-hand in effective marketing campaigns.
+The bottom line is that direct mail letters and brochures go hand-in-hand in effective marketing campaigns.
 Encourage your clients to test both and to repeat them over time.